 Engaging ICs offers companies tremendous flexibility and cost savings, but employers must be sure that workers are accurately classified as ICs, as this is critical to ensuring IC/1099 compliance.

 Because employment laws and regulations are complicated and vary greatly from one state or country to another, employers can reduce liability by engaging, managing, and paying workers through local vendors.
 Finding and vetting local vendors, however, can be an additional, time-consuming HR burden.
 Companies like iWorkGlobal can help.
-With an established partner network in over 160 countries, iWorkGlobal can ensure local IC compliance and act as an employer of record or agent of record to engage and pay an employer’s contingent workforce, in the U.S. and around the globe.
+In over 160 countries, iWorkGlobal can ensure local IC compliance and act as an employer of record or agent of record to engage and pay an employer’s independent, remote and contingent workforce, in the U.S. and around the globe.